JerryFleming/PyDoc/library/email.policy.rst

 .. class:: Policy(**kw)

-   This is the :term:`abstract base class` for all policy classes.
+   This is the :term:`虚基类` for all policy classes.
 It provides default implementations for a couple of trivial methods, as well as the implementation of the immutability property, the :meth:`clone` method, and the constructor semantics.